Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 All apps are being developed by different teams within the organizations and therefore are being hosted at different origins.

-As an end result, the users want to be able to run two apps as Progressive Web Apps in separate windows in order to take advantage of their multi-monitor setups.
+As an end result, the users want to be able to run the apps as Progressive Web Apps in separate windows in order to take advantage of their multi-monitor setups.
 Also, they want the apps, even though in separate windows, to be able to communicate with each other.
 For example, when a client is selected in the **Clients** app, the **Stocks** app should display only the stocks of the selected client.

 ## Prerequisites